A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Conclusions

 \section{Conclusions}

+Middle size RLG, such as GP2, are devoted to rotational seismology.
 Rotational seismology requires instrumentation able to provide long term operation with sensitivity close to nrad/s and suitable response in the frequency range from 0.01 to 100~Hz.
-Middle size RLGs, such as our GP2 RLG prototype, have a simple and compact control apparatus and are suitable to be installed in common geophysical observatories.
+Our GP2 prototype, have a simple and compact control apparatus and is suitable to be installed in common geophysical observatories.
 This paper shows that they can satisfy the listed requirements.
 The duty cycle of a RLG is limited in principle by the dynamics of the laser, which is affected by mode jumps and split mode operation.
 The duty cycle of our free running prototype is effectively less than $80\%$.
 The control strategy, tested on GP2, allows to recover the $100\%$ of the duty cycle in 14 days long continuous unattended operation, without affecting the sensitivity response.
 Note that the present work make use of an expensive metrological laser with an accuracy better then $ 10^{-10}$ as reference length standard, but more simple commercially available reference lasers with a stability of 1 part on $10^7$ can provide a likewise efficient control for geophysical application.
+The RLG has remarkable long term stability, even in the ultra low frequencies (corresponding to periodes up to a few hours), which are outside the range of classical geophysical instrumentation.
+Such stability can also open perspective for geophysics, with, for instance, possible applications in volcanology.